 Our electrology students have several different ways to pay for tuition.
 Read below for details.
 If you would prefer to speak with us, call 888-844-4247 and, be sure to ask us about scholarship assistance.

 You may qualify for one of our scholarships.

 Visit: our scholarships page and see if you qualify.
 Scholarship applications are reviewed and responded to within 24 hours and acceptance can go a long way toward making a transition into this career possible.

 At AIE we can create individual payment plans to meet most budgets.
 Listed below our two payment options that offer the flexibility you're looking for.
 If you would like to speak confidentially about your payment options call 888-844-4247 and ask for Director, Ron Davis.

 Our most popular pay-as-you-go plan allows you to pay throughout your program interest-free in equal monthly installments.
 Even if your schedule changes your payment plan can adjust accordingly. (past on-time payments required) When you're done, you're fully paid.
-You can complete your training in 4 months on this flexible plan or you can take up to 18 months to finish your training.
-Credit checks are not necessary with Pay Direct.
+You need to complete your education in 4 to 6 months.
+With Tuition Prime you can take up to 12 months to pay using this flexible plan, interest-free.
+Credit checks are not required.